 From participating in and reading online discussion, I've gathered that the method we're about to detail below cannot be applied to Tor installations on Mac and Linux operating systems.
 For now, the following process should work on Windows only, with some caveats.

-- Soon as you see "there is a security update available for the Tor Browser Bundle", download the new package.
+- Soon as you see "HOWEVER, this browser is out of date." (or in previous versions, "there is a security update available for the Tor Browser Bundle"), download the new package.
 Henceforth, the Tor installation that you plan to replace will be the old, and the Tor installation that contains the latest fixes and security updates will be the new.

-Tor Browser\Data\Browser\profile.defaultIf you're upgrading Tor version 2.3.x (and earlier) to a more current version, the old Tor's places.sqlite will be in
+Tor Browser\Data\Browser\profile.defaultIf you're upgrading Tor version 2.3.x (and earlier) to Tor version 3.5.x, the old Tor's places.sqlite will be in

 Tor Browser\FirefoxPortable\Data\profileInside this folder, identify the file named places.sqlite and place it on your desktop by copying the file and pasting it onto your desktop.